 Do you ever find yourself wishing that spring could come earlier?
-Well, my friends, I’m here to tell you that it can—indoors!
+Well, my friend, you can bring a bit of spring indoors this fall and winter with blooming spring bulbs!
 With a few simple techniques, you can force bulbs to grow early and create a spring garden right in your own home well before they are ready to flower outdoors.
-You can make gorgeous varied arrangements to display on your dining table or other surfaces and you’ll be feeling sunnier in no time.
-Grab some bulbs and get ready to welcome spring!

-It’s important to pick bulbs that take well to forcing.
+While you could theoretically use most bulbs indoors, some will be more challenging than others.
+For successful and easy flowers, it’s important to pick bulbs that take well to forcing.
 These ones are easy to force indoors and produce gorgeous spring flowers that will brighten up your home.

 Choose Your Container